sanchitmonga22/whisper-web/README.md

 - Choose your own quantization level for the model
 - Clear cache with a button

 The main application is available at [whisper-web.mesu.re](https://whisper-web.mesu.re).
-It is hosted on Github Pages.
+It is hosted on [statichost.eu](https://statichost.eu).

 ## KB-Whisper